-What should you spend your studying time on?
-The answer to that question will be highly dependent on you as a person — your interests, your career goals, and your innate talents.
+The answer to that question will depend on you as a person — your interests, your goals, and your talents.

-However, there are three areas of expertise that anybody profits from.
+However, there are three areas of expertise that anybody will profit from.
 These are:

-If you are always tired and sick, you cannot perform at your highest capacity.
-Hence why health-related skills are so valuable.
-Learn to improve your physical well-being, and all other areas of your life will improve too.
-Not to mention that you will live longer, and so have more time to accomplish your goals.
+If you are sick or tired, you cannot perform at your highest capacity.
+This is why health-related skills are so valuable.
+Improve your physical well-being, and your productivity will skyrocket.

-Note that knowing about health and actually improving your health are two different skill sets.
-You will have succeeded when you are lean, strong, and feel almost always well-rested; not when you complete your residency program.
-There are a lot of fat doctors out there.
+Note that knowing about health and actually improving your health are two different things.
+There are a lot of fat doctors.

 Accumulating vs. Pivoting

-Another fundamental decision you need to make is if you want to build upon your existing competence or make your study sessions about a new field of knowledge.
+Another decision you need to make is if you want to build upon your existing competence or explore a new field.

-There are advantages and drawbacks to both strategies.
+There are advantages and drawbacks to both approaches.

-But what if you hate what you are good at?
-You might have studied to become a software engineer to impress your parents, but now dread going to work every morning.
-If that’s you, you must cut your losses and pivot to another area of knowledge.
+For example, you might have become a lawyer to impress your parents, but now dread going to work.
+In this case, it’s high time to cut your losses and pivot to another area of knowledge.